 What's the Difference Between Sub-Zero and Other Refrigerators?

-Everything we've already mentioned: they keep food fresher for longer, they use top-of-the-line materials, they last longer than other brands, and they are beautiful.
+Everything we've already mentioned: they keep food fresher for longer, they use top-of-the-line materials, they last longer than other brands, they're beautiful, and they're made in the USA.

 The differences are real; just ask anyone who's owned a Sub-Zero for any length of time.